Place Jean-Paul-Sartre-et-Simone-de-Beauvoir

-Place Jean-Paul-Sartre-et-Simone-de-Beauvoir is a square in Saint-Germain-des-Prés in the 6th arrondissement of Paris, France.
+The Place Jean-Paul-Sartre-et-Simone-de-Beauvoir is a square in Saint-Germain-des-Prés in the 6th arrondissement of Paris, France.

 History

 It was named after Jean-Paul Sartre and Simone de Beauvoir, two French philosophers who were a couple.
 The pair lived close to the square at 42 rue Bonaparte.

+The square was named the Place Jean-Paul-Sartre-et-Simone-de-Beauvoir in April 2000.

-This is one of the few squares in Paris to be officially named after a couple, like place Louise-Catherine-Breslau-et-Madeleine-Zillhardt and allée Claude-Cahun-Marcel-Moore, which is also situated in the 6th.
+This is one of the few squares in Paris to be officially named after a couple, like the Place Louise-Catherine-Breslau-et-Madeleine-Zillhardt and the Allée Claude-Cahun-Marcel-Moore, which is also situated in the 6th.

 Access

 Saint-Germain-des-Prés (Paris Métro) has access on the street.